-The ending '-itis' in medicine refers to inflammation.
-The term arthritis, for example, means inflammation of the joints.
-There are over one hundred different types of arthritis (osteoarthritis, rheumatoid, gout, psoriatic, microbial, etc.).
+There are over one hundred different types of arthritis (osteoarthritis, rheumatoid, gout, psoriatic, microbial, lupus, and many more).

-The basic characteristics of arthritis are pain and limitation of motion.
-These can be mild, such as a minor morning stiffness of the joints, or so severe as to completely hinder mobility.
+The essential features of arthritis are pain and limitation of motion.
+These can range from mild, such as a minor morning stiffness of the joints, to more severe as complete joint immobility.

-According to a large scale study of the US Centers for Disease Control and Prevention (CDC), one out of five adults suffers from diagnosed arthritis with a predicted increase of the effects of the disease over the next few years.
+One out of four adults has arthritis, with a predicted increase in the effects of the disease over the next few years.

-It is therefore no exaggeration to say, as many researchers do, that discovering a cure to arthritic diseases would be even more significant than the discovery of a cure to cancer.
-An effective cancer therapy would increase life expectancy by an estimated two years while curing arthritis would improve the quality of life by five years.
+Some experts believe that discovering a cure to arthritis would be even more significant to the discovery of a cure to cancer.
+That is because an effective cancer therapy would increase general life expectancy by an estimated two years while curing arthritis would improve the quality of life by five years.

-The two main forms of arthritis are osteoarthritis and rheumatoid arthritis.
+The two primary forms of arthritis are osteoarthritis and rheumatoid arthritis.

-Osteoarthritis affects the joint cartilage (the elastic covering of the bones at the joints) as well as the underlying bone.
-It is apparently due to wear and accumulated injuries of the joints.
-The main characteristic of osteoarthritis is worn cartilage and calcium deposits in the joints.
+Osteoarthritis affects the joint cartilage -the elastic covering of the bones at the joints- as well as the underlying bone.
+It is due to wear and accumulated injuries of the joints.
+The main characteristic of osteoarthritis is worn cartilage and calcium deposits within the joints.

-Rheumatoid arthritis is an autoimmune disease where the organism attacks its own articulations, gradually destroying them.
-Joints become deformed as the disease advances, the same joints being affected on both sides of the body.
-The disease also affects other parts of the body, such as the heart, thus affecting the health of the individual on many levels.
+Rheumatoid arthritis is an autoimmune disease where the organism attacks its joints, gradually destroying them.
+Joints get damaged and deformed on both sides of the body as the disease progresses.
+The condition can also affect other parts of the body, such as the heart, the lungs, and the kidney.